dyng/ctrlsf.vim/README.md

 6. `:CtrlSFOpen` can reopen CtrlSF window when you have closed CtrlSF window.
 It is free because it won't invoke a same but new search.
 A handy command `:CtrlSFToggle` is also available.

+7. Alternatively run `:CtrlSFQuickfix [pattern]`, it will only open a quickfix window to show search result.

 ## Key Maps

 In CtrlSF window: